howar31/oh-my-zsh-powerline-theme/README.md

 * Vim Powerline patched font : See [Powerline for vim](https://github.com/Lokaltog/vim-powerline.git) for more info.
 * *Patched font Monaco has already included as "Monaco_Linux-powerline.ttf".*
 * Z shell (zsh) : See [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) for more info.

+## Note

+* This version not only modified the color scheme but also used variables to manage colors for future easily modification.
+* Due to my own environment settings, I've disabled the ruby features in this theme.
+To re-enable it, just simply remove the "#" in front of the lines in the function.